trovu/trovu/docs/index.md

 # [trovu.net](https://trovu.net/) – Web shortcuts, social, private.

 trovu is a spin-off from [Serchilo](https://github.com/georgjaehnig/serchilo-drupal) / [FindFind.it](https://www.findfind.it/).
-Read about the [[differences|Differences to Serchilo and FindFind.it]].
+Read about the [differences](Differences-to-Serchilo-and-FindFind.it.md).

 trovu allows you to define shortcuts for URLs / websites and then quickly access them in a command-line way, e.g.

 - `g berlin` – search Google for "berlin".
 - `w berlin` – Wikipedia article for "berlin" in your language.
 - `gd london, liverpool` – find a route on Google Maps from London to Liverpool.

 ## Key features